-In the last article, William D Anderson, of Richmond, Virginia, we learned that William Dudley Anderson had a stage name of Bobbie Carroll and died in Chicago in 1932.
-Can we fill in anything else in his life between the death of his wife Mary Rodgers in 1898 and his own death?
+In the last article, William D Anderson, of Richmond, Virginia, we learned that William Dudley Anderson had a stage name of Bobby Carroll and died in Chicago in 1932.
+Can we fill in anything else in his life between his marriage to Mary Rodgers in 1887 and his own death?

-His 1930 Census said that he was a veteran of the Spanish-American War, which took place in 1898.1 I couldn't find a record of his service--not all the information is on line.
-But perhaps that is why he was in the neighborhood of Bell County, Texas, in 1901.2 That couple is in Justice Precinct 5 in McLennan County, Texas, in 1910.
+His 1930 Census said that he was a veteran of the Spanish-American War, which took place in 1898,1 but I couldn't find a record of his service–not all the information is on line.
+And he is not the W.D.
+Anderson who married Lillie Birchfield in Bell County, Texas, in 1901.2 That couple is in Justice Precinct 5 in McLennan County, Texas, in 1910.

 Medicine Show Poster

 In 1920, Robert, Sarah, and Eva Carroll, age 14, were living in a hotel at 231 East Garfield Blvd. in Chicago, Illinois.
 Robert's occupation was "theatre, medicine show, working on his own account."

 The man listed above Robert on the census was James J McNulty, a showman with the circus.
 He shows up on a few pages at Circus History.org.
 I don't know if Bobby Carroll worked with him, but I don't think it is just a coincidence that they were living in the same hotel.
 The hotel housekeeper's son was a treasurer for a theater as well.4

 In 1924, Robert and Sarah's daughter, Eva, married Arthur J Meader.
 In 1930, she and Arthur were living in the Columbus Park Hotel at 311 North Central Ave, Chicago.
 Eva's mother was with them and this time she is listed as Lillie Carroll, not Sarah.
 Arthur was a lineman for a telegraph company.5